Sep 17: Due to corona virus, we'll provide this course as an ONLINE course (using Zoom).

 Features of Fortran 2003 and 2008

 Compilers for Fortran and their usage

-A detailed program can be found here (PDF) (preliminary)
+A detailed program can be found here (PDF) (CET time, preliminary)

 Familiarity with Linux and Linux editors is recommended.
 Basics/principles of programming (in any language).
 Basic mathematics (integration and differentiation).

 The course language is German.
 The slides are in English.

 All course material and the details to access the online course will be provided to the registered and accepted attendees only.

 For course participants only: Link to the exercises (password protected).

 Participants will receive a free copy of the slides.